Updated March 22, 2023

 How does eCommerce Testing Work?

-Below are the steps shows how does it work:
+Below are the steps that shows how does it work:

 Web site development/implementation’s success depends on the depth of the testing carried out before it is deployed online.

 1. As the first step of the testing process, we need to identify scenarios to be tested, which

 - It Will have to be derived from the system requirement documents (SRS or BRD)

 - Need to spell out various functionalities to be tested, and it should cover end to end to processes of the application.

 - Are defined as a high-level asset of actions.

 - Are brief one-liners.